vmarissaann/CacheSimulation/README.md

 <p>We can see here that the blocks went 0 to 30, 1 to 63, 0 to 30, 1 to 63,  0 to 30, 1 to 63, 0 to 30, and another 1 to 63.
 Just like the specifications, the sequence starts at  0 then it repeats the sequence 1-30 twice then it continues the second one till 63.
 This was then repeated 4 times.</p>

-<p>At the start, we can see that while it was filling the cache blocks, they were all misses.
-However the next part of the sequence where it repeats from 1 to <i>n</i>-1 fills 1-30 with hits, and 31 to 63 with misses as they have not been placed in the cache before.
-After this, the remaining iterations are filled with random misses and hits due to the random replacement algorithm of the simulation.
+<p>At the start, we can see that while it was filling the cache blocks, they were all misses as the cache was completely empty.
+However, once the main memory checks the repeating blocks of 1-30, we can see that they're all hits.
+This is due to the cache filling up before randomly being replaced.
+This means that we can be sure that 0-30 are contained in the cache without missing a single block.
+However, after the cache gets filled up, a random replacement algorithm will randomly select a cache block to be replaced.
+After this, you can notice that there are many misses and fewer hits.
+This can, obviously, vary since it is random.
 To demonstrate this further, Table 5 below displays a total of ten test cases for the mid-repeat blocks.</p>

 <p align=center><b>Table 5.
 Mid-repeat Blocks Test Cases</b></p>
 <table align=center>